joyboseroy/indus_decipher/README.md

 bigram-order-matched null**, full stop, without a claim about which order the distinguishing information lives at.
 See "The dependency-order curve" below for the direct attempt to settle this, and why it could not.

+**Follow-up confirming why this classifier is the wrong tool for the order question at all:** once `trigram_markov_null` existed (see "Where the complexity ladder stops" below), it was added to this same test.
+It also scores 93.8%, identical to the bigram-order null, despite having real order-1 AND order-2 dependency built in.
+If this classifier were tracking the order of missing structure, a null with MORE real structure built in should be harder to distinguish from real data, not equally easy.
+It isn't harder here, which confirms this six-feature classifier is picking up on something other than a clean measure of dependency order, and is why "The dependency-order curve" below uses a different, more direct method (cross-validated entropy at each order) rather than extending this classifier test further.

 Run it yourself with `python3 experiments/permutation_controls.py`.